 On July 31, 2017, the Company entered into a Revolving Credit Loan Agreement with Pinnacle Bank ("Pinnacle Agreement").
 The Pinnacle Agreement replaced the June 2014 Revolving Credit Loan Agreement with SunTrust Bank, which was to expire on June 30, 2018.
-The Company had \$12.0 million in borrowings under that agreement at March 31, 2018.
+The Company had \$12.0 million in borrowings under that agreement at June 30, 2018.
 The Pinnacle Agreement provides for an aggregate principal amount of up to \$20 million and has a three-year term expiring on July 31, 2020.
 The initial revolving line of credit is up to \$12 million with the ability to increase the borrowing amount up to \$20 million, upon the satisfaction of certain conditions.

 The interest rate on the Pinnacle Agreement is based on LIBOR plus an interest rate spread.
-There is no LIBOR minimum and the LIBOR pricing provides for an interest rate spread of 1.75% to 2.75% (representing an interest rate of 3.3% at March 31, 2018).
+There is no LIBOR minimum and the LIBOR pricing provides for an interest rate spread of 1.75% to 2.75% (representing an interest rate of 3.8% at June 30, 2018).
 In addition, a fee of 0.25% per year is charged on the unused line of credit.
 Interest and the unused line fee are payable quarterly.
 Borrowings under the line of credit are collateralized by substantially all of our assets.

-Under the Pinnacle Agreement, Cumberland is subject to one financial covenant, the maintenance of a Funded Debt Ratio, as such term is defined in the agreement and determined on a quarterly basis.
-The Company achieved compliance with the Funded Debt Ratio covenant as of March 31, 2018 through the utilization of the covenant cure section of the agreement.
+Under the Pinnacle Agreement, Cumberland was initially subject to one financial covenant, the maintenance of a Funded Debt Ratio, as such term is defined in the agreement and determined on a quarterly basis.
+The Company achieved compliance with the Funded Debt Ratio covenant as of June 30, 2018 through the utilization of the covenant cure section of the Pinnacle Agreement.
+On August 14, 2018 the Company amended the Pinnacle Agreement ("Pinnacle Amendment") to replace the single financial covenant with the maintenance of either the Funded Debt Ratio or a Tangible Capital Ratio, as defined in the Pinnacle Amendment.
+The Company was in compliance with the Tangible Capital Ratio covenant as of June 30, 2018.